Decadence in a Dish: Prime Rib Stroganoff

 Instructions

-- Raise heat to medium high and when the skillet is hot sear the meat 1-2 minutes per side
+- Heat a heavy bottom skillet to medium high and when it’s hot sear the meat 1-2 minutes per side

 - Lower heat to medium low and deglaze the skillet with the liquor to get all the burned bits into the sauce

-- Add the beef stock, mustard, bay leaf, salt, pepper and worcestershire sauce
+- Add the beef stock, mustard, bay leaves, pepper and worcestershire sauce, then when hot and bubbling stir in the flour and cook 2-3 minutes

-- Add the onions and mushrooms back to the pan and cook until it is bubbling and everything is hot
+- Add the cooked onions and mushrooms to the pan and cook until it is bubbling and everything is hot

-- Reduce heat to medium low, stir in the heavy cream and simmer 1-2 minutes
+- Stir in the heavy cream and simmer another 1-2 minutes

 - Lower the heat to low and slowly add the sour cream while stirring constantly